 - 1. Benjamin, Horvit, and Nelson.
-Music for Sight Singing.
-3rd edition (2000). - 2.
+Music for Sight Singing, 4th edition. - 2.
 Horvit, Koozin, and Nelson.
-Music for Ear Training (2001).
+Music for Ear Training, 2d edition.

 Also: pencils, erasers, and music manuscript paper.
-Sheets of manuscript paper will be needed for activities in class and for homework assignments.
-A packet of 8.5x11 manuscript paper in various formats is available at the University Copy Center (in the University Center, 713 741 5200).
-Use these as masters from which to make as many photocopies as needed.
-Ask at the Copy Center for packet no. 72, or ask for it under my name and course MUSI 1311 (this is the Theory II course number).
+Manuscript paper will be needed for activities in class and for occasional homework assignments.
 If you use a notebook for class notes, I usually suggest having a notebook of manuscript paper.